-If someone Googles ‘who is the CEO’ of your company you don’t want them to find an old photograph of someone with a weird moustache who worked for you 10 years ago.
-A good online newsroom helps you control answers to peoples questions.
+If someone Googles ‘who is the CEO’ of your company you don’t want them to find an old photograph of someone with a weird mustache who worked for you 10 years ago.
+A good online newsroom helps you control answers to people's questions.
 It also sends traffic to you rather than to your competitors, whilst doing a great job of boosting your domain.

 Boosts brand credibility

 You spend ages crafting the perfect pitch but when you send it you have a small tinge of worry or regret.
 If part of your worries are quality-related, a good online newsroom will solve this.
 It creates a space that you can feel proud of and have confidence in.
 You can’t amend a PDF, and you can’t fix typos in an email you’ve already sent, but you can constantly fine-tune a newsroom.
 This high quality makes you more credible and cuts through the clutter of bad PR.

 A good online newsroom demonstrates respect for journalists’ time, making them much more likely to cover you as a brand and to continue working with you in the future.
 Strong media relationships are at the heart of any successful PR strategy, so a journalist’s experience is not something you can ignore.

 Sometimes PR can feel like groundhog day, where you receive the same requests for logos (or headshots!
 Or contact details!) over and over and over again.
 An online newsroom scraps all that time-wasting- but is also great for journalists who are in a state of ‘flow’.
 They can quickly find the information they need on an online newsroom and continue with their story.